 MTH-061.
 Math in the Public Interest (Not offered 2014–15).Explores key mathematical topics including statistics, probability, exponential and logarithmic functions, and visual/graphical representation of numbers, in the context of contemporary public policy issues such as the 2008 financial crisis, gaming institutions, population demographics, and climate change.

 MTH-064.
-Statistical Thinking (Fall, Winter).Seeks to provide the conceptual foundation and analytical skills required to understand a complex, data-rich and uncertain (stochastic) world from a stochastic versus deterministic perpective, and to navigate through the daily bombardment of data from all sides.
+Statistical Thinking (Fall, Winter).Seeks to provide the conceptual foundation and analytical skills required to understand a complex, data-rich and uncertain world, and to navigate through the daily bombardment of data from all sides.
+Significant emphasis is given to understanding the difficulties in acquiring high-quality data, before moving on to graphical and statistical analysis of data, in order to draw actionable conclusions.

 MTH-100, 101, 102.
 Calculus with Precalculus (100 – Fall; 101 – Winter; 102 – Spring).This sequence covers the same material as Math 110 and Math 112, but it is spread out over three terms.
 There is an additional emphasis placed on review of fundamental precalculus concepts.
 Math 100 alone does not fulfill the Quantitative and Mathematical Reasoning requirement.

 MTH-104.
 Introduction to Statistics (Winter).This course is intended to provide the conceptual foundations, and also analytical skills, for students to be able to quantify uncertainty, and further, to make rational decisions in the face of uncertainty.
 It addresses collection of high-quality data, basic statistical analysis of such data, including use of computer software, and drawing actionable conclusions from analyses.
 These conclusions include understanding the limitations of statistical analyses.
-The integration of subject matter knowledge with data analysis within the sequential cycle of scientific inquiry will be emphasised.
+The integration of subject matter knowledge with data analysis within the sequential cycle of scientific inquiry will be emphasized.
 This course is also intended to prepare students for more advanced statistics courses, such as those in experimental design or regression analysis.
+Not open to students who have passed MTH-064 or PSY-200.

 MTH-110.
 Calculus I: Differential Calculus (Fall, Winter).Calculus of one real variable.
 Differentiation of algebraic functions, and applications.
 Not intended for students who have passed a calculus course or